Awards

 Professor David Marsden (1938 – 1998) was one of the leading neurologists in Europe and DE wishes to honor the enormous part he played in developing knowledge of and interest in dystonia.

-Last July Dr. Zech was presented with the award by Dystonia Europe Executive Director Monika Benson at the Basal Ganglia Session at the 9th EAN (European Academy of Neurology) Congress in Budapest, Hungary.
-Dr Zech expressed his thanks to Dystonia Europe for the award and then presented the work of his research.
+On Saturday 29 June Dr. Tsagkaris was presented with the award by Dystonia Europe Executive Director Monika Benson at the Basal Ganglia Session at the 10th EAN (European Academy of Neurology) Congress in Helsinki, Finland.
+Dr Tsagkaris expressed his thanks to Dystonia Europe for the award and then presented the work of his research.

 About the winner: